Become a free member today for articles access

 May 2, 2025- Read time: 8 min

 Dax Dasilva was 28 at the time, living above what would become his first office in a third-floor Village walk-up.
-Coding through the night on a Mac—fuelled by cheap coffee and whatever creative force it is that makes Montrealers keep making things long after everyone else has gone to bed—this was where Lightspeed’s billion-dollar platform quietly began to take shape.
+Coding through the night on a Mac—fuelled by cheap coffee and whatever creative force it is that makes Montrealers keep making things long after everyone else has gone to bed—this was where Lightspeed’s platform quietly began to take shape.

 “I’d write code until four in the morning,” he says, “then walk down the back steps to where the team was just starting their day.”